 For the purposes of measuring goodwill impairment, the Company determined the fair value of its reporting unit based on an income approach, using the present value of estimated future discounted cash flows ("DCF"), and based on a market approaches, specifically, the prior transaction method and the public company method.
 A 60%, 30%, and 10% weight was given to the prior transaction method, the DCF analysis and the public company method, respectively.
 The DCF analysis determines the fair value of the reporting unit by estimating the after-tax cash flows attributable to a reporting unit and then discounting the after-tax cash flows to present value using a risk-adjusted discount rate.
 Assumptions used in the DCF require significant judgment, including judgment about appropriate discount rates and terminal values, growth rates, and the amount and timing of expected future cash flows.
-The forecasted cash flows are based on management's projected financial results through December 31, 2025, and results for periods beyond that date are estimated based on assumed growth rates expected as of the measurement date.
-Management believes its assumptions are consistent with the plans and estimates used to manage the underlying business.
+The forecasted cash flows are based on management's projected financial results through December 31, 2025, and results for periods beyond that date are estimated based on assumed growth rates used to manage the underlying business.
 Significant estimates used to determine fair value include the weighted average cost of capital ("WACC"), financial forecasts, pricing multiples derived from publicly traded companies that are comparable to the reporting unit and the data observed in the Transaction.